infinum/android-handbook/Project architecture.md

 ### SingleLiveEvent

-Due to some use cases where LiveData was not working as expected (Snackbar, Navigation and other one shot events) Google added a custom implementation of LiveData called [SingleLiveEvent](https://github.com/googlesamples/android-architecture/blob/dev-todo-mvvm-live/todoapp/app/src/main/java/com/example/android/architecture/blueprints/todoapp/SingleLiveEvent.java) in the the [Android Architecture Blueprints](https://github.com/googlesamples/android-architecture#android-architecture-blueprints).
+Due to some use cases where LiveData was not best suited to handle the problem of resubscriptions (Snackbar, Navigation and other one shot events) Google added a custom implementation of LiveData called [SingleLiveEvent](https://github.com/googlesamples/android-architecture/blob/dev-todo-mvvm-live/todoapp/app/src/main/java/com/example/android/architecture/blueprints/todoapp/SingleLiveEvent.java) in the the [Android Architecture Blueprints](https://github.com/googlesamples/android-architecture#android-architecture-blueprints).
 It is a lifecycle-aware observable that sends only new updates after subscription, used for events like navigation and Snackbar messages.
 For more information regarding this topic please check this [article](https://medium.com/androiddevelopers/livedata-with-snackbar-navigation-and-other-events-the-singleliveevent-case-ac2622673150).

 ## What we solve with MVVM?